TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 In this `ParallelContext`, the processes will be distributed as follows in a setup of 4 nodes with 4 GPUs per node.

 > 🚨 Yes, we are showing an example where we do NOT follow the recommendation to prioritize the tensor parallel size and minimize the pipeline parallel size.
-We do this to more easily visualize the data parallel dimension.
+We do this to more easily visualize the data parallelism axis.

 <img src="featured.png">